My Top Special Occasion Restaurants in Orlando

 Who it’s not for: People who don't love sushi or want glitz and glam.

-Who it’s a great spot for Foodies that are into an elevated experience by a local award-winning, James Beard nominated Chef and who also want something hip, trendy, and worthy of debuting a new outfit.
+It’s a great spot for Foodies that are into an elevated experience by a local, award-winning, James Beard-nominated Chef, and who also want something hip, trendy, and worthy of debuting a new outfit.

 Who it’s not for: People who don’t love sushi or want something more low-key.